ArgonDesign/alogic/doc/ports.md

 The forward and backward slices can sustain a peak throughput of 1 transaction per cycle.
 They are named after the direction of signals that are driven from registers.
-In an `fslice`, all forward going signals (that is the _payload_ and _valid_ signals) are driven from registers.
+In an `fslice`, all forward going signals (that is the `payload` and `valid` signals) are driven from registers.
 The structure of an `fslice` is shown below:

 ![forward slice](fslice.svg)

-The noteworthy properties of the `fslice` are that the output _payload_ and _valid_ signals are driven from registers, and that there is a combinatorial path from the incoming _ready_ signal to the _ready_ signal going to the combinatorial cloud.
+There is a storage register for the payload.
+Therefore, if the `valid` output is low, then the storage register must be empty and so the `ready` output can be raised (even if the `ready` input is low).
+Hence there is a combinatorial path from the `ready` input signal to the `ready` output signal.

-A backward register slice drives the backward flowing signals, namely the _ready_ signal from registers.
+A backward register slice drives the backward flowing signals, namely the `ready` signal from registers.
 The structure of a `bslice` is show on the
 following:

 ![backward slice](bslice.svg)

-Most important, the _ready_ signal driven to the FSM combinatorial logic is coming from a register, and as such there is no combinatorial path between the incoming _ready_ and the outgoing _ready_ signals.
-If the local payload storage is empty, then the forward going _payload_ is driven combinatorially from the _payload_ incoming from the FSM combinatorial cloud.
-This means that a `bslice` can be used for combinatorial output ports using `sync ready` flow control, similarly to how the `wire` storage type can be used for ports without flow control, or ports with `sync` flow control.
+This time, the `ready` signal driven to the FSM combinatorial logic is coming from a register, so there is no combinatorial path between the `ready` input and the `ready` output signals.

+Similarly to the `fslice`, there is a storage register for the payload, but this can be bypassed if `ready` input is high.
+Hence the output `payload` can be driven combinatorially, similarly to how the `wire` storage type can be used for ports without flow control, or ports with `sync` flow control.
+If `ready` input is low, the payload is transferred to the storage register.

 If the local payload storage is occupied, the datum in the local storage takes precedence over the payload incoming from the FSM, and as such transaction ordering is maintained.
-The FSM cannot push a new item into the `bslice`, until the local storage in is emptied by being accepted by the reader of the output port.
+The FSM cannot push a new item into the `bslice`, until the local storage is emptied by being accepted by the reader of the output port.
 This means that there can be a stall due to the local storage in a `bslice` being occupied, even if the reader of the output port is accepting the transaction on the same cycle.

 Note that the full throughput `fslice` and `bslice` break the combinatorial dependency between the input and output interfaces in only the forward and backward directions respectively.
-The half throughput `bubble` slice shown on the figure below can sustain only a 50% utilization, i.e.: a transaction is only possible on every other cycle, but has the benefit that both the forwards and backward signals are driven from registers, breaking the combinatorial path in both directions.
+The half-throughput `bubble` slice shown on the figure below can sustain only a 50% utilization, i.e. a transaction is only possible on every other cycle.
+This is because `valid` high on one cycle forces the next cycle to be `valid` low.
+However, it has the benefit that both the forwards and backwards signals are driven from registers, breaking the combinatorial path in both directions.
 For this reason, wherever an output port does not need to sustain more than 50% utilization, use of a `bubble` slice is recommended.

 ![bubble slice](bubble.svg)